robotii/workflow-server/README.md

 ### Limitations:
 * Corners have been cut with error reporting due to time constraints (indicated by returning None), in a production system, the user would require more detailed knowledge of why an operation has failed.

 * There is no logging in the system, although it would be possible to add this.

-* No effort has been made to provide a scalable data solution, as the focus is assumed to be on the code, rather than the infrastructure.
+* No effort has been made to provide a scalable solution, as the focus is assumed to be on the code, rather than the infrastructure.
+Likewise, there is no means to delete a workflow, an execution, set execution complete etc. as this was not part of the spec for this version.

 Start the server with `sbt run`.
 The server will accept HTTP requests over port 8080.